 Get to know an accomplished career woman who also excels at caring for others.
 See what happens when she realizes she also must take care of herself.

 Angela Edwards, 60, is a former sales and marketing executive living in Las Vegas who we found because she posted on our Withings Facebook group.
-She shared a graph that showed 10 full years of weight tracking with a Withings smart scale plus these photos of herself shown here at the front and back of her own 10-year challenge.
+She shared a graph that showed 10 full years of weight tracking with a Withings smart scale plus these photos of herself shown here at the beginning (L) and end (R) of her own 10-year challenge.

 We were struck by her wisdom, her positivity, and frankly, how she looks like she hasn’t aged a day other than clearly becoming fitter.
-However, as impressive as the photos are, we found there’s a lot more to the story.
+However, as impressive as these 10-year “before and now” photos are, we found there’s a lot more to the story.

 On the fitness side, she took part in marathons and found a community when she started weight lifting.
 But even more impressive is that she has been doing serious heavy lifting in her life by caring for aging parents and for her special-needs daughter—all as a single mom.